hphelion/documentation/moonshot/manage.administration-dashboard.getting-started.md

 Some organizations might also use project administrators to create resource pools.
 See [How to Create a Resource Pool](/cloudos/moonshot/manage/administration-dashboard/tasks-by-tab/#how-to-create-a-resource-pool).

-When you are done, tell your project users that they can start working in the HP Cloud OS Administration Dashboard.
+When you are done, tell your project users that they can start working in the HP Cloud OS for Moonshot Administration Dashboard.
 See [Getting Started for Project Users](#getting-started-for-project-users).

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>